mexuaz/vetga/README.md

 ## Running the algorithim

 * Run the algorithm
-	* Run the algorithm using a hdf file as an input, will print average K, max K and time spend.
+	* Run the algorithm using a hdf5 file as an input, will print average K, max K and time spend.
 		* `python3 kcdapp.py ./LiveJournal.h5`
-	* Run the algorithm using a hdf file as an input, will also create a file that has coreness of nodes and a detail of profling the algorithm in a csv file.
+	* Run the algorithm using a hdf5 file as an input, will also create a file that has coreness of nodes and a detail of profling the algorithm in a csv file.
 		* `python3 kcdapp.py ./amazon.h5 -o=amazon-cores.h5 -v=2 -m=numpy -p=stat.csv`
-	* Run the algorithim from text file
+	* Run the algorithim using a text input file
 	* `python3 kcdapp.py ./LiveJournal.txt`
 	* Run the progrma with npz file as an input
 		* `python3 kcdapp.py "./data9_soc-LiveJournal.npz" "./data9_soc-LiveJournal-cores.txt" --mode numpy`